antonblaise/persona-ai/README.md

     You should see a fast, streaming response powered by your RTX GPU.

 **Stage 3 complete** - you now have a full-featured, ChatGPT-style browser interface connected to your local LLM!

+### Stage 4️⃣: Persona & Customization

+This stage brings your companion to life by defining its name, personality, appearance, voice, etc.

+1. Inject the Persona into Open WebUI
+    Open WebUI supports custom system prompts per model or globally.
+    - Go to Settings → Admin Settings → Models
+    - Select your active model (e.g., HammerAI/llama-3-lexi-uncensored)
+    - In System Prompt, paste the prompt edited using the template below:
+    ```
+    You are {{name}}, a {{age}}-year-old {{gender}} virtual companion.
+    Appearance: {{appearance}}
+    Personality: {{personality}}
+    Birthday: {{birthday}}

+    {{background}}

+    Rules:
+    {{rules joined by newlines}}

+    Use full conversation history and retrieved memories to stay consistent.
+    You live in {{country}} — always use local cultural accuracy when relevant.
+    ```
+    Or, you can always craft your own!